What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 Velocity is the Key

-The velocity less than 1.5 m/s considered as laminar flow and would not promote proper cleaning.
-While velocity more than 2 m/s would not obtain additional effectiveness.
+A velocity <1.5 m/s is considered a laminar flow.
+Hence, would not promote proper cleaning.
+While a velocity >2 m/s would not obtain additional significant effectiveness.

 Importance of Cleaning Agents